dvdlite/dvdlite.co/src/posts/2024-05-24-breaking-the-ice.md

 {% eleventyImage "./src/assets/images/lamson-goodnow.jpg","Curved sky-bridge at the Lamson and Goodnow mill in Shelburne Falls, Massachusetts, photo taken January 7, 2023, by David Leitko","Curved-sky bridge at the Lamson and Goodnow mill in Shelburne Falls, Massachusetts, photo taken January 7, 2023, by David Leitko" %}

-This was my favorite photo I took in 2023.
+This was my favorite photo taken in 2023.

 This curved sky-bridge is part of The Mill in Shelburne Falls, Massachusetts.
 Originally built by Lamson & Goodnow Cutlery in the mid-19th century, the buildings have been restored and currently house various artists and makers.
 Lamson & Goodnow, established in 1837, is the oldest cutlery manufacturer in the United States, and they still have a presence at this site.
 It's a beautiful location right below the falls and glacial potholes along the Deerfield River.
 In fact, then entire complex is 100% hydro-powered.